September 28, 2025 | Bryan Berk

 Then once you have this positive feedback loop going, then you need to continue to fuel it...

-And this is what gives you momentum.
+And this is what helps build up momentum.

 The final key then is that once you have momentum, you must continue that momentum.